Nagidrop/AnimeListWebsite/README.md

 This project aims to develop a website using Java.
 It will have similar functionalities compared to MyAnimeList.com (a.k.a MAL - which is also used as a template/reference to design) but with only limited core functions, such as view, search and add animes to list.

-> Basic functions where users can log in, register and view their profiles, and basic admin functions to manage the users are as well included.
+> Basic functions that enable users to log in, register and view their profiles, and enable admin to manage the users are as well included.

 > This is used as an assignment project in university.